 This park is open seasonally from Memorial Day weekend to Labor Day weekend, daily from 10 a.m. - 7 p.m.
 Price: $5 Parking Fee.

 Visit award-winning author Flannery O'Connor's home at Andalusia Farm.
 Restored to the period of the 1950’s, when O’Connor would have been in residence, visitors can get a first hand look at how life on the farm inspired many of her internationally renown works.
+New in 2023, The Interpretive Center at Andalusia houses a modern museum with artifacts found amongst the farm from not only Flannery’s time there but previous residents as well.
 In a fun nod to O’Connor, be sure to check out the resident peacocks!

 Andalusia farm is located at 2628 North Columbia Street.
 Tickets start at $7 for adults and $6 for senior citizens (60 years and older).
 Open Tuesday - Saturday 10 a.m. - 4 p.m. and Sunday 2 p.m. - 4 p.m.